lucymait/Nutrifix/README.md

 - Search for the macronutrients of any ingredient (using an extrernal API)
 - Create a shopping list

-Check out some of the delicious recipes [here](https://nutrifixrecipes.herokuapp.com/recipes), on the GitHub repo.
+Check out some of the delicious recipes on Nutrifix, [here](https://nutrifixrecipes.herokuapp.com/recipes).

 ## Brief